Home

 Values: 15L, 25L, 60L, 110L

-Saint Antoninus (1389 – 1459) was a brilliant and compassionate man.
+Saint Antoninus was a brilliant and compassionate man.
 He had many talents: theologian, Dominican archbishop, historian, counselor, confessor, economist, ethicist, and reformer.
 Mostly importantly, he was an advocate for the poor and sick.
 At an early age, he showed signs of his many talents, and over time was placed in charge of a number of Dominican houses throughout Italy.
 His major task was to restate original Dominican Rules in each of the houses.

 Saint Antoninus was consecrated Archbishop of Florence on March 13, 1446.
 He carried out his duties with vigor and humility, but he shrugged off the trappings of clericalism.
 As a Bishop, his lived as a poor man giving example to the importance of thinking about and giving to the poor.

-From Rev. H. A. Phinney's write up (see reference below): On the 15 and 60 Lire stamps is a picture of the saint taken from a series of statues found in the niches of the facade of the Uffici Gallery at Florence.
+Father Herbert Phinney's Vatican Notes article in the references below describes the inspiration for the stamps shown for the 500th anniversary of the death of Saint Antoninus.
+The 15 and 60 Lire stamps are taken from a series of statues found in the niches of the facade of the Uffizi Gallery at Florence.
 Saint Antoninus was so honored because of his position as a saint and theologian.
+The 25 and 110 Lire stamps provide a representation of St. Antoninus preaching from a pulpit.

 References: